-Each ADC0 conversion must be preceded by a minimum tracking time for the converted result to be accurate.
+Each ADC0 conversion must be preceded by a minimum tracking time for the converted result to be accurate, as shown in Figure 6.1.
 ADC0 has three tracking modes: Pre-Tracking, Post-Tracking, and Dual-Tracking.
 Pre-Tracking Mode provides the minimum delay between the convert start signal and end of conversion by tracking continuously before the convert start signal.
 This mode requires software management in order to meet minimum tracking requirements.
 In Post-Tracking Mode, a programmable tracking time starts after the convert start signal and is managed by hardware.
 Dual-Tracking Mode maximizes tracking time by tracking before and after the convert start signal.
-Figure 6.2 shows examples of the three tracking modes.
+Figure 6.3 shows examples of the three tracking modes.